Jayash4075/VibeStay/README.md

 ## ✨ Features

 - 🔐 **User Authentication** — Register and log in to manage your listings
+- 🔑 **User Authorization** - Listings owner only can edit and delete their listings
 - 🏠 **Create Listings** — Add places with title, description, location, price, and images
 - 📷 **Image Uploads** — Images stored securely via Cloudinary
+- ☑️ **Validation** - Implemented Server side validation for ensuring malformed data cannot compromise the application's database, even if frontend checks are completely bypassed
 - ⭐ **Reviews** — Logged-in users can post reviews on any listing
 - ✏️ **Edit & Delete** — Full CRUD support for listings and reviews (owner-only)
 - 📱 **Responsive UI** — Clean views rendered with EJS templating